-Although till quite recently a professional appraiser of art and antiques by day, my early morning hours over the past two decades have been devoted largely to the careful composition of formalist poetry upon a variety of themes.
+Although till recently a professional appraiser of art and antiques by day, my early morning hours over the past quarter century have been devoted largely to the careful composition of formalist poetry upon a variety of themes.
 Among the most prominent and persistent of these topics are erotic love, classical music, the visual arts, the literary experience, and, last but hardly least, the monumental phenomenon of consciousness.

 Out of this fascination with the physiological mechanisms underlying consciousness along its continuum (from rational thought through the delirium of dreaming, psychosis, insobriety, etc.) also springs my preoccupation with the human brain as a powerful (and dangerous) engine of belief.
 And moved by the long history of suffering our species has endured as an unfortunate byproduct of the proficiency of this engine (wherein the essential learning tools of Belief are so easily forged into the fetters of Faith), I have composed numerous poems meditating on the subject of religion and its discontents—not surprisingly, perhaps, from an atheist perspective.
 This may be seen as well to have become a major theme at work (and play) in Chasing George, my 3,456-line subversive verse epic in 24 books of 24 stanzas, a lyric-narrative that might be most succinctly characterized as a search through the continuum of consciousness for Self.
 And probably less effort will be required of the reader in ferreting out this particular concern of mine within the 700 lines of my second-longest poem, my loving parody of Geoffrey Chaucer's magnificent Parlement of Foules (also known as The Parliament of Fowls [Birds]), which I have entitled The Parliament of Foul Ideas.